 According to Annelise Hage, a New York City-based yoga instructor and author of The Yoga Face, practicing “surprise me” facial expressions have multiple benefits.
 Not only can they smooth out the brow area, these exercises also de-wrinkle the forehead.
 Open your eyes wide in surprise, but do not wrinkle your forehead.
 Then, look at a point in the horizon for 10 seconds.
 Repeat the exercise five times.

-Whether you meditate to relax your facial muscles, or exercise daily to smooth your forehead lines, awareness of your expression is an important starting point.
+Whether you meditate to relax your facial muscles, or exercise daily to smooth your forehead lines, awareness of your facial expression is an important starting point in any career.
 Your coworkers are watching you, and even though you may not feel angry or stressed, unknowingly your face may be sending a message you’re not aware of–one that may end up affecting your paycheck or job opportunities.